MethodsAndPractices/vsteam/.docs/Get-VSTeamProcess.md

 ## DESCRIPTION

-The list of Processs Templates returned can be controlled by using the top and skip parameters.
+The list of Process Templates returned can be controlled by using the top and skip parameters.

 You can also get a single Process Template by name or id.